viamrobotics/docs/docs/program/extend/modular-resources/examples/add-rplidar-module.md

 ---
-title: "Add a Rplidar as a Modular Component"
+title: "Add an RPlidar as a Modular Component"
-linkTitle: "Add a Rplidar as a Modular Component"
+linkTitle: "Add an RPlidar as a Modular Component"
 weight: 40
 type: "docs"
 description: "How to add an RPlidar as a modular component of your robot."